Contacting Public Rights of Way

 The Countryside Access Development Officer is responsible for the Rights of Way Improvement Plan and works on projects to promote and improve access to the countryside.

-Before contacting us about a specific Public Right of Way, it would help us to provide a quicker response if you can identify the appropriate path name and number or grid reference.
-These can be found on the Interactive map.
+Before contacting us about a specific Public Right of Way, it would help us to provide a quicker response if you provide a path reference parish and number and an 8 or 12 figure grid reference, which you can obtain via the Interactive map - right click (or press and hold on a touch screen device) to obtain grid reference and copy the ‘Easting’ and ‘Northing’ figures.

 - In person: our office is currently closed to visitors